wasnotrice/shoes-warbler/README.markdown

 ## Get started

 Consider this a proof of concept.
 You can personalize as you wish.
+You get:

 - an example Shoes 4 app at `bin/hello_from_warbler`.
-This can be any Shoes 4 app.
+This can be replaced with any Shoes 4 app.
 Just follow the template.
 Make sure your app does not have an extension (Warbler doesn't like that).
 - a `project.gemspec`.
 Make sure that your Shoes 4 app is included in the list of executables, and that the `shoes` gem is included in your list of dependencies.
 - a `bin/package` packager.
 This will package your Shoes 4 app plus dependencies into a .jar in the project root.
-- a `vendor` directory, containing git submodules that track custom versions of dependencies (changes haven't been merged upstream yet).
+- a `vendor` directory, containing
+    - git submodules that track custom versions of dependencies (changes haven't been merged upstream yet).
+    - the Java Application Bundler Ant tasks

 ## Configure your app

 Edit the `app.yaml` file.
-Currently, the only option is `name`, which will become the name of your .jar.
+Currently, the only option is `name`, which will become the name of your JAR.

-## Package and run your app
+## Package your app as a JAR

     $ bin/package
-    $ java -XstartOnFirstThread -Djruby.compat.version=1.9 -jar shoes-warbler.jar
+    $ java -XstartOnFirstThread -Djruby.compat.version=1.9 -jar test-app.jar

-where `shoes-warbler.jar` is the name of your .jar.
+where `test-app.jar` is the name of your JAR (as specified in your `app.yaml` file)

+## Package your app a Mac APP

+    $ bin/package
+    $ CLASSPATH=vendor/appbundler-1.0.jar SHOES_APP_NAME=test-app ant
+    $ open Test.app

+Make sure you set SHOES_APP_NAME to the name of your JAR (minus the extension).
+For now, the app is always called `Test.app`, no matter what your JAR is called.